skickar/MakeGifMacOS/README.md

 # MakeGifMacOS -
-## Make a Gif on MacOS from a .Mov file with a shell script
+## Make a GIF on MacOS from a .Mov file with a shell script
 Just a quick tool to make a GIF on a MacOS computer.
 Requires:

 Install FFmpeg & imagemagick